-- Coordinate the overall implementation of the ASF prevention and control programme in the country. - Support the activation of a rapid response team (RRT) in the event of outbreaks. - Mobilize resources at the national level. - Liaise with different stakeholders/agencies for facilitating better implementation and ensuring the success of the prevention and control programme. - Coordinate the conduct of epidemiological research in collaboration with national, international diagnostic, and research institutions. - Production of education (IEC) materials and make them available for wider circulation for the advocacy campaign. - Ensure maintenance of a database on ASF prevention and control programme, analysis, and dissemination of information/progress report to the Department/Ministry/other stakeholders, regarding the progress of the programme. - Conduct ASF coordination workshops at the national level to review and realign the prevention and control programme. - Monitor and evaluate the prevention and control programmes implemented by the field units.

-- Capacity building of RRT members - Declaration of risk zones/compartments for ASF and assess the status of these zones/compartments by regular surveillance and monitoring. - Regular update of information about ASF outbreaks in neighbouring countries, to all relevant stakeholders.
+- Coordinate the overall implementation of the ASF prevention and control programme in the country. - Liaise with different stakeholders/agencies for facilitating better implementation and ensuring the success of the prevention and control programme. - Coordinate the conduct of epidemiological research in collaboration with national and international diagnostic and research institutions. - Production of education (IEC) materials for awareness and education - Ensure maintenance of a database on ASF prevention and control programme, analysis, and dissemination of information/progress report to the Department/Ministry/other stakeholders, regarding the progress of the programme. - Conduct ASF coordination workshops at the national level to review and realign the prevention and control programme. - Monitor and evaluate the prevention and control programmes implemented by the field units. - Capacity building of RRT members - Declaration of risk zones/compartments for ASF and assess the status of these zones/compartments by regular surveillance and monitoring. - Regular update of information about ASF outbreaks in neighbouring countries to all relevant stakeholders.